Job Description for President

 2. Two-Way Communication – Meet with the principal early in the year and keep him or her updated on events, activities or concerns.

-3. Collaborating with the School – Be aware of the school’s improvement needs and encourage PTA members to actively participate in school site councils, governance teams, or related committees.
+3. Collaborating with the School – Be aware of the school’s improvement needs and encourage PTA members to actively participate in School Site Councils, governance teams, or related committees.

 5. School District Level Involvement – Use the school district’s master calendar to become aware of activities where PTA’s presence is needed and request an opportunity to provide a presentation at school board meetings.